MariaSolOs/OS_shell/README.md

 ### GENERAL
 1. Header files are included for all C files.
+2. For more information please look at the comments I included in each file.
 3. I include a nice makefile to compile this project.
 Make sure all C files and header files are in the same directory.
 4. You'll obtain error messages when you run my testfile.
 This is exactly what I want,